absolutelycold/Axgle/README.md

 ✔ Show all videos

+✔ Open each collection

 ✔ A sketched cool UI

 ✔ Watch Video's Preview Video

 ✔ Jump to the official website to watch the full video

+✔ Jump to the video embedded url to watch the video

 ✔ Video Collections Information shown in the home page